TomasFerranti/DataScienceDissertation/README.md

 # Requirements

-It is necessary to have a [Docker](https://www.docker.com/) installation.
+It is necessary to have a [Docker](https://www.docker.com/) and [Docker-Compose](https://docs.docker.com/compose/) installation.
 Currently it has three bash scripts which are used to build, run and clear the files needed for the project.
-These were created with Linux commands (if you use other operational system you are encouraged to find equivalent commands and make a pull request).
+These were created with Linux commands and environment (if you use other operational system you are encouraged to find equivalent commands and make a pull request).

 # How to run

-If you wish to run any of the tools separately, you can start a terminal inside its folder and run the following commands:
+Currently you can only run both tools at the same time.
+For that you can start a terminal inside the root folder and run the following commands one at a time

 > sudo bash build.sh
+>
 > sudo bash run.sh
+>
 > sudo bash clear.sh

-It is recommended to run both tools at the same time as they compliment each other.
-This can be done by running the same commands inside _src/_, where both bash scripts are merged.
+where _build.sh_ creates all docker images, folders and files needed, _run.sh_ starts the server and launches the interface and _clear.sh_ clears everything we builded.
 If you have any ideas or suggestions for improvement please file an issue in this repository.